jmcgrath207/FeatureRequestAngularJSFlask/README.md

 ### Flask
-There is a variable that allows you login without creating a account named NO_PASSWORD.
+There is a variable that allows you log in without creating an account named NO_PASSWORD.
-By default it is set to False, which will prevent accounts being made via login.
+By default, it is set to False, which prevents accounts from being made via login.

-This is can be found in path /Feature-Request-Python-Flask/web/app/config.py
+This can be found in the path /Feature-Request-Python-Flask/web/app/config.py of the project folder.

 ex.